-Lower values in temperature are shown in the solar cycle 23, while in the solar cycle 24 the temperature increases.
-The density values are higher in the solar cycle 23 and lower in the solar cycle 24.
+values are higher in solar cycle 23 and lower in solar cycle 24.
 The external layers show lower values in average density than the layers near the photosphere.

 3.3.
-Density and temperature maps
+Density and Temperature Maps

-Density and temperature maps in two different layers (R=1.16 and 1.30 $R{\odot}$ ) in the solar atmosphere are shown in Figure 6.
-The magnitude of the magnetic field was obtained from PFSS model from Equation 4 in these specific layers.
-For these purposes three days were selected: Dec.
-15 (2001), Nov.
-15 (2003) and Feb.
-05 (2015).
+Density and temperature maps in two different layers $(R = 1.16 \text{ and } 1.30 R{\odot})$ in the solar atmosphere are shown in Figure 6.
+The magnitude of the magnetic field was obtained from PFSS model from Equation (4) in these specific layers.
+For these purposes, three days were selected: 2001 December 15, 2003 November 15, and 2015 February 05.

-Figure 6 shows regions with higher values in density in regions with stronger magnetic field.
+Figure 6 shows regions with higher values in density in regions with a stronger magnetic field.
 These regions are related to ARs located in the active region belts.
 The temperature maps show some structures with medium and lower values when the magnetic field is more intense.
-The temperature maps show the temperature variations from $log{10}T = 5.4$ to $log{10}T = 6.2$ , while the density maps show variations from $log{10}N = 6.0$ to $log{10}N = 9.0$ .
+The temperature maps show the temperature variations from $\log{10} T = 5.4$ to $\log{10} T = 6.2$, while the density maps show variations from $\log{10} N = 6.0$ to $\log{10} N = 9.0$.

 3.4.
-Emission maps
+Emission Maps

-The emission maps were obtained using two wavelengths: 19.3nm and 21.1nm in three different layers of the solar atmosphere R = 1.33, 1.42 and 1.60 $R{\odot}$ , in specific days: Dec.
-15 (2001), Nov.
-15 (2003) and Feb.
-05 (2015) were explored.
+The emission maps were obtained using two wavelengths, 19.3 and 21.1 nm, in three different layers of the solar atmosphere R = 1.33, 1.42, and 1.60 R{\odot} , on specific days: 2001 December 15, 2003 November 15, and 2015 February 05.

 Figures 7 and 8 show the intensity maps in the transition region and the solar corona.
-The emission maps show regions with higher values in intensity over the Active Regions (ARs) and lower values in emission in areas where the filaments between ARs and the non-polar coronal holes are located, shown as dark regions close - or inside - the activity belts.
-The ARs display the typical appearance, similar to those of EUV observations, exhibiting more brightness than the quiet sun.
-The emission maps in both wavelengths are correlated to the observational data: in Dec.
-15 (2001) and Nov.
-15 (2003) with EIT/SOHO; in Feb.
-05 (2015) with AIA/SDO.
+The emission maps show regions with higher values in intensity over the Active Regions (ARs) and lower values in emission in areas where the filaments between ARs and the non-polar coronal holes are located, shown as dark regions close-or inside-the activity belts.
+The ARs display the typical appearance, similar to those of EUV observations, exhibiting more brightness than the quiet Sun.
+The emission maps in both wavelengths are correlated to the observational data: in 2001 December 15 and 2003 November 15 with EIT/SOHO; in 2015 February 05 with AIA/SDO.